kimfucious/phpify/README.md

 Doing this, I was very happy to remember that PHP has **great** documentation.
 And it's really hard *not* to find a solution to whatever problem you come across on Uncle Google.

 I intentionally did not spend a lot of time on the UI, it's just a [Bootswatch](https://bootswatch.com/slate/) take on Bootstrap 4.
+There's very minimal CSS on top of that.

 Also, there's zero JavaScript by design.